 Grant Park Summer Shade Festival

 Music Midtown once reigned supreme as the festival in the ATL — period.
-After a brief hiatus in the early 2000s, Music Midtown has made a slow and steady comeback, and still gets the good folks of the city excited even though the production has been scaled back to less acts and one day shorter than the three-day extravaganza it once was.
-You could travel over to Tennessee for Bonnaroo or seriously dent the bank account heading out to Coachella, but you'll find lineups offering the same music diversity right here in the city. www.musicmidtown.com.
+After a brief hiatus in the early 2000s, Music Midtown has made a slow and steady comeback, and still gets the good folks of the city excited even though the production has been scaled back to fewer acts and a day shorter than the three-day extravaganza it once was.
+You could travel over to Tennessee for Bonnaroo or seriously dent the bank account heading out to Coachella, but you'll find lineups offering the same musical diversity right here in the city. www.musicmidtown.com.

 Creative Loafing's Best of Atlanta Party